-The Hungarian capital is one of Europe’s fastest growing tourist destinations not only for its nightlife but for cultural history and offbeat attractions.
+The Hungarian capital is one of Europe’s fastest-growing tourist destinations not only for its nightlife but for its cultural history and offbeat attractions.
 It’s also a very easy place to have fun if you’re travelling on a shoestring – so long as you know where to look.
 Here are some hints and tips for those vacating to Budapest.

 Sorting out the paperwork

 Other than the obvious passport, there may be other documentation you need to bring.
 Hungary is an EU member and visa changes will be coming in to non-EU members.
 You can read about this ETIAS information update online.
 If you’re planning to rent a car, make sure to bring your insurance documents and also consider buying a vignette, which will allow you to travel on highways – useful if you want to explore outside the city.
 Whist an EU member, Hungary does not use Euros, but instead forint.
 Shop around for the cheapest transfer rate.

 You can get some great cheap flights to Budapest by booking last minute.
 If you’d prefer to give your trip more forward planning, try to aim for out of season months (i.e. not in the summer or over the Christmas period).
 Malev Hungarian Airlines can be great for budget flights, whilst there are many UK budget airlines to choose from.

 There’s a lot to do for free in Budapest.
 You can peruse through the Great Market Hall and cross the city’s many bridges and climb up to take the views from Fisherman’s Bastion.
 You can also take a free walking tour of the city.
 Other attractions are generally quite cheap such as Buda Castle and it’s labyrinth, the Szechenyi baths and the House of Terror museum.